KiraboshiSys/go-sqs-worker/README.md

 ### Producer Configuration
 - **WorkerQueueURL**: Required.
 The URL of the SQS queue where worker messages are stored.
+- **BeforeProduceFunc**: Optional.
+A function to execute before a message is produced.
+The default function does nothing.
-- **OnProduceFunc**: Optional.
+- **AfterProduceFunc**: Optional.
 A function to execute after a message is produced.
 The default function does nothing.
 - **RedisURL**: Optional.
 The URL of the Redis server for storing job processing status.
 This is particularly useful for tracking job-related data during processing, especially when used with [go-sqs-worker-viewer](https://github.com/mickamy/go-sqs-worker-viewer).

 ### Consumer Configuration